Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Summary and collider perspectives

 At the Large Hadron Collider (LHC), the production of $\chi^0_2$ and $\chi^{\pm}$ may proceed through $s$-channel vector or Higgs-boson exchange.
 The associated cross-sections are expected to be similar to those for neutralinos and charginos in the Minimal Supersymmetric Standard Model (MSSM).

 Due to the very small mass gaps, only three-body decays are possible in this specific configuration.
 We expect the two particles to decay mainly into quark-antiquark pairs and missing energy, while decays into lepton or neutrino pairs and missing energy are expected to be less prominent.
-Note that that smaller mass gaps generally allow for smaller dark matter direct detection cross-sections.
+Note that smaller mass gaps generally allow for smaller dark matter direct detection cross-sections.
+For the example scenario (I) given in Table \ref{Tab:Scenarios} the second-lightest fermion mainly decays according to